lithnet/access-manager-docs/installation/getting-started.md

 The first is the Lithnet Access Manager Service (AMS).
 AMS is a web-based interface where users can request various types of access to computers.
 It's the core service of Access Manager.

-The second component is an optional agent, the Access Manager Agent (AMA).
-You can choose between using the Microsoft LAPS agent, or the Lithnet Access Manager Agent to set LAPS passwords.
+The second component is an optional agent, the Access Manager agent.
+You can choose between using the Microsoft LAPS agent, or the Lithnet Access Manager agent to set LAPS passwords.

 This document will guide you through the process for configuring Lithnet Access Manager, and the features you want to use in your environment.